-As the Regulatory Organization for the Medical Laboratory Technologist profession, the SSMLT is responsible for receiving and investigating complaints regarding the Conduct and Competence of Medical Laboratory Technologists practicing medical laboratory technology in the province of Saskatchewan.
+As the Regulatory Organization for the Medical Laboratory Technologist profession, the SSMLT is responsible for receiving and investigating complaints regarding the Conduct and Competence of Licensed Medical Laboratory Technologists practicing medical laboratory technology in the province of Saskatchewan.
 The mandate of the SSMLT is to regulate MLTs in the public interest and to ensure that the public is protected.

 What is Professional Incompetence?